 The list of things that actually go wrong when doing laundry is long, ranging from machine meltdowns to damaged clothes.
 But it does not have to be this way.

 By simply following our tips below, you can turn this nightmare of a chore into a blissful experience.
 Ok, maybe not blissful, let’s go with bearable.
+You can always use the option of DobiBoy Malaysia when it is an emergency and you do not have time for laundry.
 Here’s how.

 Go easy on water and laundry detergents